microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-list-customproperty.md

 # List fileStorageContainer custom property
 Namespace: microsoft.graph

+> [!IMPORTANT]
+> APIs under the `/beta` version in Microsoft Graph are subject to change.
+Use of these APIs in production applications is not supported.
+To determine whether an API is available in v1.0, use the **Version** selector.

-List the custom properties on a fileStorageContainer.
+List the custom properties of a fileStorageContainer.
 Caller can either retrieve all custom properties or get specific property by name.

-The application calling this API must have read permission to fileStorageContainers of the containerType the fileStorageContainer belongs to.
+The application calling this API must have read permission to fileStorageContainers of the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).